-OVERVIEW: The U.S. Bancorp Foundation is the philanthropic arm of the financial services company, and provides grants in arts and culture in the areas where its bank has a presence.
+OVERVIEW: The U.S. Bancorp Foundation is the philanthropic arm of the financial services company.
+It provides grants in arts and culture in areas where its bank has a presence.

-IP TAKE: The U.S Bancorp Foundation is a vibrant grantor to dance organizations—particularly performance groups—within its focus on arts and culture, viewing this support as part of a larger context of community development and uplift.
-This funding includes the potential for general operating costs, and it’s an open application process.
-But keep in mind that your project must take place in one of the 25 states where its corporate side does its banking.
+IP TAKE: The U.S Bancorp Foundation is a significant supporter of dance organizations, particularly performance groups, within its focus on arts and culture.
+This funding is an open application process and includes the potential for general operating costs.
+But keep in mind that funded dance projects must take place in one of the 28 states where its corporate side does its banking.

 PROFILE: The U.S. Bancorp Foundation is the philanthropic arm of U.S. Bancorp, the financial services company based in Minneapolis.
-A word here about corporate nomenclature: the company U.S. Bancorp is often referred to as U.S. Bank, which is the signage their bank storefronts (and commercial website) use.
+A word here about corporate nomenclature: The company U.S. Bancorp is often referred to as U.S. Bank, which is the signage their bank storefronts (and commercial website) use.
 By extension, U.S. Bancorp Foundation is often referred to as U.S. Bank Foundation—on its own website, the two names are used somewhat interchangeably.
-But be aware that formally speaking (including by IRS designation), the foundation we’re discussing is the U.C.
-Bancorp Foundation.
+However, formally speaking (including by IRS designation), the foundation discussed here is the U.S. Bancorp Foundation.

-Dance is a featured aspect of this granting area, viewed by the foundation as a key to its granting mandate is to support uplift and development for communities in need—within the 25 states where its banking occurs: Arkansas, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Utah, Washington, Wisconsin and Wyoming.
+Dance is a primary aspect of this granting area.
+The foundation views support, uplift, and development for communities in need, within the 25 states where its banking occurs, as key to its granting mandate: Arkansas, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Utah, Washington, Wisconsin and Wyoming.

-On the corporate side of the equation, U.S. Bancorp has a Corporate Sponsorship program that supports a small and select group of “leading arts and cultural organizations.”
-Dance is not prevalent within this very short list, but if you're a very big player, you can try to pursue this avenue as well.
+On the corporate side, U.S. Bancorp has a Corporate Sponsorship program that supports a small and select group of “leading arts and cultural organizations.”
+Dance is not prevalent within this very short list, but it is another avenue for grant seekers to pursue.